 3. Give a very liberal artsy interview

-The last chance you get to market your liberal arts degree is the interview.
+The last chance you get to highlight your liberal arts degree is in the interview.
 Don't only mention your degree when asked about it, but try to work it in throughout the interview to show its relevance to several different topics.

 Of course, if you have other ways to demonstrate you're an excellent fit for the job, such as an internship or volunteer work you've done, then mention that, too.
 The point is that as a recent college graduate, one of your most impressive achievements thus far is most likely that liberal arts degree you earned, and all the critical thinking and communication skills you acquired along the way.